gis-rpd/pipelines/README.md

   logs/submission.log` (for GIS).
 Upon restart, partially created files will be automatically deleted and the pipeline will skip already completed steps
+- Note, that the output directory has to be on a filesystem shared by the cluster (i.e. local /tmp wont't work unless run in local mode)

+### Example

+#### Variant calling with GATK for an Exome sample with two fastq pairs

+    fq1_x=x_R1.fastq.gz
+    fq2_x=x_R2.fastq.gz
+    fq1_y=y_R1.fastq.gz
+    fq2_y=y_R2.fastq.gz
+    variant-calling/gatk/gatk.py -o /output-folder-for-this-analysis/ -1 $fq1_x $fq1_y -2 $fq2_x $fq2_y -s sample-name -t WES -l SeqCap_EZ_Exome_v3_primary.bed

 ## How it Works

 - All pipelines are based on [![Snakemake](https://img.shields.io/badge/snakemake-≥3.5.2-brightgreen.svg?style=flat-square)](http://snakemake.bitbucket.org)
+- Input will be a single fastq file or a pair of fastq files.
+Multiple of these can be given.
+Each pair is treated as one readunit (see also resulting `conf.yaml` file) and gets its own readgroup assigned were appropriate.
 - Software versions are defined in each pipelines' `cfg/modules.yaml` and loaded via [dotkit](https://computing.llnl.gov/?set=jobs&page=dotkit)
 - Pipeline wrappers create an output directory containing all